 Spongy Lawn After Winter Thaw in Westchester and Greenwich

 The first barefoot walk of spring should not feel like a wet sponge under healthy turf.
-In Harrison, Scarsdale, and Greenwich, homeowners often notice a soft lawn row along the driveway where plows stacked snow, or a low bowl near a downspout where ice sat for weeks.
-April is when those areas either firm up as soil drains, or stay squishy long enough to tell a clearer story about compaction, clay, or hidden water.
-This article separates normal spring give from patterns that deserve aeration, overseeding, or grading that accounts for drainage so you do not chase the wrong fix with the hose.
+In Harrison, Scarsdale, and Greenwich, you may notice a soft row along the driveway where plows stacked snow, or a low bowl near a downspout where ice sat for weeks.
+April is the hinge month when those areas either firm up as soil drains, or stay squishy long enough to tell a clearer story about compaction, clay, or hidden water.
+This article separates normal spring give from patterns that deserve mechanical relief, honest drainage work, or a calmer irrigation plan so you do not chase the wrong fix with the hose alone.

 Normal thaw softness versus a lawn that stays wrong